 However, the Achilles' heel was the poor design choice of machining the end of the motor shaft into a helical gear.
 Even if the motor shaft was hardened and properly ground, it features the smallest load transfer surface and has the greatest potential to wear first.

-Sure, the gearbox would work great for a few dozen hours of climbing hills before the helical teeth would round out and wear down the motor shaft to a fine nub - but then your scooter was completely toast.
-This is a shot of what one looks like on a broken 1000w Currie gearbox.
+Sure, the gearbox would work great for a few dozen hours of climbing hills before the helical teeth would round out and wear down the motor shaft to a nub - but then your scooter was completely toast.
+This is a shot of a broken 1000w Currie gearbox.
 Almost 1/3 of the helical shaft gear is not worn, indicating that the contact between gears was not ideal and the gears were not properly co-linear.
 This could have been an error in assembly, poor design or a little of both.

 This particular design design is disheartening, as there is no quick fix for the awesome DIY parent ready to fix their child's failed birthday present.
 You couldn't just open up the gearbox and replace a gear and button it back up and be done.
 No. You would literally need a new motor, and then again you would only get a few dozen more hours on that too.
 You can see why I was able to get this 1000w motor so cheap.